 The scanner, manufactured by NextgenID, cost the city $5,700, said Frank Casteleneto, a city engineer.
 City staff hopes the scanner also will help curb minor violations, such as skaters not wearing helmets or kneepads, or kids sneaking bicycles into the park

 Though the city discussed issuing identification cards to park users, Sundberg said the idea was scrapped. â€œIt would be too easy for them to just hand their pass back and forth,â€ he said.

-Out-of-town visitors will be required to provide a thumbprint for temporary access to the park.
+Out-of-town visitors will be required to provide a thumbprint for temporary access to the park on site poker online.

 Sundberg said the system would allow the city to restrict usage to certain age groups on specific days.

 â€œWe can program these scanners so that we can have a kids-only day â€¦ or an adults-only day,â€ he said.

 Poway residents Josh Thomas, 17, and Rancho Bernardo resident Matt Valencia, 18, said they view the scanner as a violation of their rights, but would probably submit their prints to avoid driving to skate parks in Escondido or Ocean Beach.